Skip to main content

 7. Restart your device.

-📌 Failure to restart the device can cause complications with the DNS flush process and result in process failure.
-It is a necessary step, and not completing it may mean having to redo the entire process from the beginning.
+📌 Failure to restart the device can cause complications with the DNS flush process.
+It is a required step.

 For Mac Users